 Songs My Mother Sang

 This charming collection of traditional folk and hymns, plus one by Leonard Cohen, features simple arrangements and heartfelt emotion.
-It’s dedicated to the person whom (one would suspect) is the mother referred to in the title.
-These aren’t polished songs done in a big studio.
-They feel like solid front porch music or a comfortable parlor sing along.
+These aren’t polished songs done in a big studio: they feel like solid front porch music or a comfortable parlor sing along.
 You’ll recognize songs like “May the Circle Be Unbroken,” “Bill Bailey,” “Michael Row the Boat Ashore,” and old-time hymns like “Down in the River to Pray” and “Song of Solomon.”
 There’s even a pleasant rendition of Cohen’s “Sisters of Mercy.”
-Some songs are sung a cappella while a few have guitar, banjo, ukulele or light percussion.
+Some are sung a cappella while a few have guitar, banjo, ukulele or light percussion.
 You’ll be tempted to sing along with Leonhardt’s friendly voice.
 Jamie Anderson - Sing Out!
 (Feb 12, 2014)

 Trainwreck’d Society’s Top 40 Songs of 2013 Ron Trembath 3rd – Trainwreck’d Society (Jan 1, 2014)